West Asian Clothing

 Pants on a Parthian man (Iran, about 100 AD)

-When men were working hard outside, or when they were fighting a war, they often went naked or just wound a smaller piece of cloth around their stomach and legs to make something like a pair of shorts.
+When men were working hard outside, or when they were fighting a war, they often just wound a smaller piece of cloth around their stomach and legs to make something like a pair of shorts.
 But women always covered themselves from their neck to their knees at least, even when they were working in the fields.

 When Indo-European people like the Medes and the Persians and the Parthians moved south into West Asia from Central Asia, they brought with them the Central Asian custom of wearing pants, which went with the importance of riding horses in that part of the world.
 Persian men and women both often wore pants under their tunics, even hundreds of years after moving south into West Asia.